-Twenty Two Years ago, a film called The First Wives Club came out the same year as Independence Day.
+22 Years Ago, the aforementioned film, The First Wives Club came out the same year as Independence Day.
 The film stars Goldie Hawn, (Kate Hudson’s real life mother) Diane Keaton & Bette Midler as three middle-aged friends who reunite after their friend commits suicide.
 They discover the terrible reason behind their friend’s suicide.
 The Trio decide to make matters into their own hands by establishing a club involving justice against their husbands and avenge their fallen friend by establishing their club.

-The First Wives Club at the time, earned mixed reviews from critics and made enough money at the box office.
+The First Wives Club was released in 1996. (same year Independence Day came out) At the time, it earned mixed reviews from critics and made enough money at the box office.
 Despite divisive results, movie goers enjoyed the picture, gaining a cult following among middle aged women.
 It became the first film to gross $181 million dollars worldwide involving middle aged women as protagonists of a motion picture.
 The Three Leads made an appearance on the cover of Time Magazine.
-Winona Ryder stated that this is perhaps the first film to make a truckload of money starring middle aged women.
+Winona Ryder stated that this is perhaps the first film to make a truckload of money starring middle-aged women.

 The answer on why Black Panther & The First Wives Club both have in common?
 Well, each respective film made box office records and appear on a separate issue on Time Magazine.